sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 img: "/assets/posts/alaska.jpg"
 ---

 He was handsome, I discovered on the truck ride home.
 It was an old-fashioned kind of handsomeness, those dark brows furrowed tight, a meanness implicit in the set of his mouth.
-I lolled in the passenger seat, my ribs irritating my lungs.
-I had so many questions, and no means by which to ask them.
+I lolled around the passenger seat, my ribs poking into my lungs.

 The stranger was silent — frowning — his hands clenched tight around the steering wheel.
 The forest whipped past us, yielding on occasion to clearings of fireweed.
 I spotted an elk through the trees; the idea of a wolf.
+I had so many questions, and no means by which to ask them.

 We pulled over to the right, a gravel turnout leading into the trees.
 Eventually, a house.
 Modest and two-story and sifted by sourgrass, the door painted red.
 ‘For good luck,’ the stranger explained.

 I was set out on the porch.
 Mosquitoes kissed and abandoned me.
-The flies had an easier time of it, cocooning in the soft lining of my stomach.
+Heedless flies cocooned in the soft lining of my stomach.

-‘This is yours,’ the stranger said, and lugged me feet first into a room on the second floor.
-The floors polished hardwood, the walls painted spring green.
-Along the windowsills, pasta jars and jam jars and beer bottles recycled into potting vases.
+‘This is yours,’ the stranger said, and lugged me feet first into a room on the second story.
+The floors were polished hardwood, the walls spring green.
+Along the windowsills, pasta jars and jam jars and beer bottles had been recycled into potting vases.
 Each one filled exactly halfway with still water, home to a different variety of plant.
 The windows, tall and screenless, were bracketed by white eyelet curtains, and when the wind blew they touched each other gently.
 I longed to press my face to them, the clean cotton scent.

 I had left a wet trail in my wake, the smell putrid and festering.
 Briefly, I was ashamed—how I discolored the living world.